StorageB/Google-Sheets-Logging/README.md

 1. Create new Google Sheets document, and give it a name.

-2. Type the following header text into each of the following cells:
+2. Type the following text into each of the following cells:

    - Cell A1: `Date`
    - Cell B1: `Time`